SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/ReferenceManual/Statements.md

 and to perform actions that need to happen even if an error is thrown.

-The *statements* in the `defer` statement are executed at the end of the scope enclosing the `defer`.
+The *statements* in the `defer` statement are executed at the end of the scope that encloses the `defer` statement.

 ```swift
 func f(x: Int) {